mshyu24/personal-site/content/tutoring.md

 ## Math Lab

-The University of Michigan Math Lab is not open during summers, but you'll be able to find the times I am in the Math Lab here shortly into Fall 2020!
+You can find me in the virtual [University of Michigan Math Lab](https://lsa.umich.edu/math/undergraduates/course-resources/math-lab.html) during the following times:

+Mondays, 7p-10p

+Tuesdays, 7p-10p

+Wednesdays, 1p-2p

+Fridays, 1p-3p

 ## Private Tutoring
-I am available for private tutoring during summer 2020!
+I am available for private tutoring during fall 2020!
+Send me an email at mshyu AT umich DOT edu to find a time that works for you!

 ### Hourly Rates